DMSalesman/Nemris/README.md

 `-d/--disabled`: apps frozen either via `pm disable` or via some application.
 Apps under this category might be both user and system apps;

-`-a/--all`: any application on the devicee, from all of the above categories.
+`-a/--all`: any application on the device, from all of the above categories.

 ### Configuration reset